b0tShaman/llm-data-pipeline/README.md

 # Data pipeline for mini-GPT

-**llm-data-pipeline** is a high-performance, concurrent ETL (Extract, Transform, Load) pipeline written in **Go**.
+**llm-data-pipeline** is a ETL (Extract, Transform, Load) pipeline written in **Go**.
 It is designed to scrape, clean, and format data from various sources (Wikipedia, Reddit, StackOverflow) into a unified dataset suitable for training "mini-GPT"(https://github.com/b0tShaman/mini-GPT.git).

 It includes a **Python** companion script for instant statistical analysis and token distribution visualization.